AyorindeTayo/Churn-Analysis-/README.md

 # Churn-Analysis-
 The work uses Hopsworks for Feature store and creating Feature groups for Machine learning modeling using the Google Colab platform

-## Loading the data and feature Engineering
+## Loading the data and feature Engineering  Part 1
 ![Imgur](https://imgur.com/bAbElk1.jpg)

 - Install packages